DavidJS01/chem.dev/content/fp-for-oo.md

 # Overview
 There is a great book titled "Grokking Simplicity" that teaches how to think in a functional matter.

-By creating a clear division from Actions and Calculations, the software will be easier to test, debug, and reason about.
+By creating a clear division from Actions and Calculations, your software will be easier to test, debug, and reason about.

 Essentially, you want: